troessner/articles/draft-how-does-mutant-work.markdown

 end
 ```

-`Mutant` then runs your tests against each mutation.
-The tests might look like this:
+`Mutant` then runs tests against each mutation.
+Those tests might look like this:

 ```Ruby
 # cat spec/greeter_spec.rb